HofstadterTools/HofstadterTools/docs/source/troubleshooting.rst

 If you are executing your program from a different location, then the ``-input`` flag will search for a file called ``hopping_input.txt`` in the current working directory.

+.. admonition:: Question

+	The progress bar becomes much shorter when I run using the ``-log`` flag.
+Why is this?

+By default, the tqdm progress bar is streamed to stderr.
+Hence, the progress bar is shortened to 10 characters when logging to make the log files more readable.

 band_structure Questions
 ------------------------